Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: A New Class of Kernel Functions

 \begin{theorem} Let $\hat{f}(g)=\mathbb{E}[f(g)|\mathbf{y}_n]$ as in \eqref{mean}.
 For any continuous function $g\in V\subset L_2(\Omega)$, define a linear operator on $L_2(\Omega)$:

 The mean squared prediction error (MSPE) of $\hat{f}(g)$ can be written as

 where $\left\|\cdot\right\|_{\mathcal{N}_\Psi(\Omega)}$ is the RKHS norm of $\mathcal{N}_\Psi(\Omega)$. \end{theorem}

-By Proposition 10.28 in \cite{wendland2004scattered}, it is straightforward to shown that $\mathcal{T}g\in \mathcal{N}_\Psi(\Omega)$ and therefore the right-hand side of \eqref{eq:thmlieq} exists.
+By Proposition 10.28 in \cite{wendland2004scattered}, it is can be shown that $\mathcal{T}g\in \mathcal{N}_\Psi(\Omega)$ and therefore the right-hand side of \eqref{eq:thmlieq} exists.
+The theorem provides a new representation of the MSPE for functional-input GPs that is analogue to that of conventional GPs in the $L_2$ input space, which has not been yet explored in the existing literature.
 According to Theorem \ref{thm:linear}, the MSPE can be represented as the distance between $\mathcal{T}g$ and its projection on the linear space spanned by $\{\mathcal{T}g_1,...,\mathcal{T}g_n\}$.
 This distance can be reduced if $g_j$'s can be designed so that the spanned space can well approximate the space $V$.
 We highlight some designs of $g_j$'s in the following two corollaries where the convergence rates of MSPE can be explicitly discussed.